 - Add value

-The first stage of a real estate syndication is the acquisition of the asset.
+The first stage of this opportunistic investment strategy is the acquisition of the asset.
 During this phase, a bunch of things happen.
 It’s a busy and exciting time for the syndication, as this phase sets the entire investment on the right foundation.

-The acquisition phase starts with the sponsors getting a property under contract.
-This can be one of the toughest parts of the whole thing, as it can be very difficult to find a great property, and when you find one, it can often involve a competitive offer situation.
+The acquisition phase starts with the sponsors getting a real estate property under contract.
+This can be one of the toughest parts of the core real estate strategy, as it can be very difficult to find a great value-added property, and when you find one, it can often involve a competitive offer situation.

 This means that the sponsors have to really be on top of their game in order to get a property under contract in the first place.
 They have to have strong relationships with the real estate brokers in their market in order to get access to the best deals.